dxps/design-assets/vscode/keybindings__linux.md

 Used ALT-based shortcuts (to mimick the macOS layout, where CMD (instead of ALT) is near the SPACE).

-### Sidebar: Toggling it and Walking through the main views
+### Sidebar: Toggling or Walking through the main views

 - `ALT + b` to toggle the sidebar visibility